-Hypothesis I: A successful assay for IDH activity simultaneously requires the enzyme (IDH), the substrate (isocitrate), and the coenzyme (NADP+).
+Hypothesis I: A successful assay for IDH activity simultaneously requires the enzyme (IDH), as well as the substrate isocitrate and NADP+.

 Hypothesis 2: Under ideal conditions, IDH activity will be linear for at least three minutes.

 To test your hypotheses, you will need to set up assays as in the table below.
 You should ask yourself, "What is the purpose of each assay?
 And why are assays done in triplicate?